Code-Vedas/rails_materialized_views/docs/pages/11 professional-support.md

 # Professional Support

-For organizations relying on materialised views in production, we offer **professional support plans** to ensure your systems run smoothly.
+For organizations relying on materialized views in production, we offer **professional support plans** to ensure your systems run smoothly.

 ## Why Choose Professional Support?

-- **Guaranteed Uptime:** Ensure your materialised views are always available and performant.
+- **Guaranteed Uptime:** Ensure your materialized views are always available and performant.
-- **Expert Assistance:** Get help from our team of experts who understand the intricacies of materialised views.
+- **Expert Assistance:** Get help from our team of experts who understand the intricacies of materialized views.
 - **Priority Response:** Receive faster response times for critical issues.

 ## Contact Us